-#4 Updated by Ian Medland about 7 years ago
+#4 Updated by Ian Medland over 7 years ago

 I'm surprised this is not seen as a major problem (a Rails app that works horribly on a Mac!).
 I am trying to get this introduced at work instead of Jira but can't in any honesty recommend it you can't reliably navigate through multipage issues lists.

 I notice the same problem occurs on the plugins list - go explore a plugin's details and when you hit the back button you go back to page 1.

 This is on Safari but I too have seen it on Firefox on Mac.